 My current project, ‘An Anthropology of Divided Societies: The Social Reproduction of Political Polarisation in Post-Peace Accord Colombia’, seeks to analyse how peace processes trigger and extend existing historical and cultural rifts, building a framework for comparative research on divided societies.
-I am also collaborating with Dr Miranda Sheild Johansson at UCL to build an anthropological approach to the social contract, as a window onto contemporary anxieties about state-society relations and the future of humanity.

 My practitioner experience covers peacebuilding, human rights and dialogue facilitation, including with the International Centre for Transitional Justice (ICTJ) and Peace Brigades International (PBI); and I am a member of transnational civil society organisation Rodeemos el Diálogo (Embrace Dialogue) which supports peacebuilding in Colombia.
 As well as academic work I have also published articles on Colombia for the London Review of Books, the Los Angeles Review of Books, Americas Quarterly, The Conversation, Latin America Bureau, the LSE Latin America and Caribbean Centre Blog, The Globe Post, and elsewhere.